 On the drive over, I could barely see straight.
 My eyes were blurry from crying and my mind was wandering.
 This Jeep, my first true tangible asset and a representation of the next phase of my life, had been robbed of its purity.
 I was still in a daze when we arrived.

 Palais Glass Co on Atlantic Avenue is a no-frills garage, a small storefront with just one counter and no chairs.
 High on the wall are shelves holding a collection of antique toys, mostly cars.
 The owner, named Sal, was outside inspecting a car while clutching the phone to his ear, answering calls, giving estimates, taking down phone numbers, ordering parts and returning phone calls all at the same time.
 A master multitasker.
-You could see right away that he is a Brooklyn old-timer, a relic in a neighborhood taken over by hipsters, young families fleeing Manhattan, and illegal day laborers.
+You could see right away that he is a Brooklyn old-timer, a relic in a neighborhood taken over by hipsters and young families fleeing Manhattan.

 He noticed us quickly and without asking, recognized us as the ones who’d called about the window.
 Though it had been less than 30 minutes, I was sure he’d already fielded a dozen calls since then.
 He had me pull in the Jeep, tested the movement of the main window next to the broken vent window to ensure there was no mechanical damage, and took the keys.
 He said he’d have it done in two hours. $110 would cover the cost of the glass, installation, and a full vacuum inside to remove all the broken shards.